affirmednetworks/multi-mesh/README.md

 ### Owned/managed namespaces must be specified in advance

 Citadel is responsible for watching `ServiceAccount` `Secrets` generated by the `API server` as new `ServiceAccount` are created.
-In return citadel's [`secretcontroller`](https://github.com/istio/istio/blob/1.5.0/security/pkg/k8s/controller/workloadsecret.go) generates new `Secrets` of type `istio.io/key-and-cert` with the `cert-chain.pem`, `key.pem` and `root-ca.pem`.
-This `Secret` is then used by the `mutating webhook` to authenticate itself with the `API server`.
-SecretController leverages [`spiffe`](https://spiffe.io/) to generate identities of the services and embeds the `spiffe` URI in the certificate resource mounted by the sidecar injector pod.
+In return citadel's [`secretcontroller`](https://github.com/istio/istio/blob/1.5.0/security/pkg/k8s/controller/workloadsecret.go) generates new `Secrets` of type `istio.io/key-and-cert` with the `cert-chain.pem`, `key.pem` and `root-cert.pem`.
+This `Secret` is then used by the `mutating webhook` to authenticate itself with the `API server`. `secretcontroller` leverages [`spiffe`](https://spiffe.io/) to generate a unique identity for every `Service` in the mesh, which is embedded in the `x509` URI of the `cert-chain.pem` file mounted in the `istio-sidecar-injection` pod.

-By default, [`citadel`](https://istio.io/docs/ops/deployment/architecture/#citadel) watches these `ServiceAccounts` and `Secrets` across all namespaces in the Cluster.
-However this causes contention in a multi control-plane scenario as one citadel instance from Mesh-A might step-on and modify a Mesh-B secret, leading to Identity errors during `x509` authentication.
+By default, [`citadel`](https://istio.io/docs/ops/deployment/architecture/#citadel) watches `ServiceAccounts` and `Secrets` across all namespaces in the Cluster.
+However, this may cause contention in a multi control-plane cluster, as one citadel instance from one mesh might step-on, and modify, another mesh's `Secret` and embed an incorrect `spiffe` URI, leading to errors during the certificate authentication between the API Server and the MutatingWebhook endpoint.

-The `citadel` binary provides flags to override the default and allows us to specify one or more namespaces that citadel's secretcontroller must watch for events.
-This, however, is entirely static in nature and requires the administrator to know what namespaces will be part of the service-mesh apriori.
+`citadel` container takes in command-line arguments that can be used to configure a list of namespaces to be watched by citadel's `secretcontroller`, for events.
+This, however, is entirely static and requires the administrator to know what namespaces will be part of the service-mesh apriori.

-Unfortunately, at this point, there is no support to dynamically specify the namespaces or provide regex-based watchers.
+Unfortunately, at this point, there is neither any support for dynamically configuring namespaces to be watched by `citadel` nor a way to provide regex-based command line args to `citadel`.

-### Istio configuration resources are applied to all istio mesh sidecars

-As of istio-1.5.0 there is no support to tag Istio configuration resources, like VirtualServices, Gateways, DestinationRules, etc. to a unique Istio control plane (this might change with the introduction of tagging in the upcoming istio-1.6.0 release).

-Due to this fact all disparate mesh sidecars will recieve envoy `xDS` updates for all services and resources in the entire namespace.
-However, there is a way to limit the number of configurations a sidecar receives using Istio Sidecar resource (or Envoy Filter).
-All namespaces owned by a single mesh must deploy this additional resource to their namespaces to avoid syncing with the other control-planes.
-Notice, below, the addition parameter `--listened-namespaces` passed to the `citadel` container

 ```diff
 # Source: istio/charts/security/templates/deployment.yaml

 @@ -177,6 +178,7 @@